What is (PWA) Progressive Web App?

 Let’s take the example of Washington Post- a renowned news agency to see how they have improved their website and upgraded their user-experience with Accelerated Mobile Pages and Progressive Web Apps combination.
 Initially, when they transformed their website into a responsive mobile site, their speed was 3500 ms. They then adopted AMP mechanism to reduce the page load time to 1200 ms and it was further reduced to 400 ms with AMP CDN technology.
 As a result, there is a huge difference in searches from 35% has reached 63% after adopting AMP.
 As a news delivery organization relying on third-party content submission, they then shifted to Washington Post Progressive Web Apps and Social Workers to reduce the site burden.
 With the PWA adoption their pages were updated as fast as possible allowing users to surf the website without any interruption.

 AMP to PWA flow is a gradual procedure, websites first accept the AMP technology and then shift to PWA.
 Similarly, Washington Post article first came up in AMP carousel before registering in Service Worker.
 They started incorporating more navigation facilities in Progressive Web Apps for better user- experience with the aim of increasing users who accept this flow.
 So, they simplified the process by providing instant loading of pages on Washington Post domain.
 Once a user becomes a frequent visitor, they promptly show ‘add to home screen’ option.
 Once a user accepts it, it becomes a one-tap experience.

 Now, Google is paying attention towards turning the readers into paid traffic.
 Here the news publishers will not have to pay to advertisers for their news articles.
 From now on, Google will search for potential subscribers through Accelerated Mobile Pages, who are willing to pay for recent updates.
 No such initiatives have benefited Google while utilizing the PWA technology.
-So, in Google AMP vs PWA, AMP is still a winner.
+Therefore, AMP is still the best option for Google.